shakes76/PatternAnalysis-2024/recognition/StyleGAN_arjun/README.md

 phenomenon where different features or attributes of the generated images are not clearly separated in the latent space.
 Feature entanglement can manifest in several ways:

-- Lack of Control: When features are entangled, it becomes difficult to manipulate specific attributes of the generated images independently.
+- **Lack of Control**: When features are entangled, it becomes difficult to manipulate specific attributes of the generated images independently.
 Changing one aspect of the image often affects others unintentionally.

-- Limited Diversity: Entanglement can limit the diversity of generated samples, as the model struggles to combine features in novel ways.
+- **Limited Diversity**: Entanglement can limit the diversity of generated samples, as the model struggles to combine features in novel ways.

 Addressing feature entanglement is crucial for improving the quality and utility of generated images,